NethServer/ns8-docs/nethvoice.rst

 * ``Advanced Queue Agent Panel``: Enables advanced information about the status of queues and agents.
 * ``Unhandled Calls``: Enables access to the unhandled calls section.

-Phone lines
+Phone Lines
 ^^^^^^^^^^^

-* The general permission enables access to the after hours section of NethVoice CTI, allowing the user to change the path of their incoming calls.
+* The general permission enables access to the after-hours section of NethVoice CTI, allowing the user to change the path of their incoming calls.
 * ``Advanced After Hours``: Allows modifying the call path for incoming calls for the user and generic incoming routes.
 * ``Complete After Hours``: Allows modification of all call paths for incoming calls.